Saitama International Bonsai Academy

 The family was one of the bonsai garden owners who founded the Bonsai Village in 1925.
 The 3rd generation owner, Saburo Kato, devoted himself to popularizing bonsai around the world as the chairman of the Nippon Bonsai Association and also transformed the family garden into a world-renown bonsai garden.

-The current owner serves as the Director of the Nippon Suiseki Association and also possesses deep knowledge about suiseki.
+The current owner possesses deep knowledge about suiseki and serves as the Director of the Nippon Suiseki Association

 No. of participants: around 10